napari/napari/docs/explanations/performance.md

 **Objective Performance**
 * How long operations take when timed with a stopwatch.
-* Most (but not all) times will vary based on the data.
+* Most times will vary based on the data being viewed.

 **Subjective Performance**
 * The user’s experience as it relates to performance.
 * Is the user’s experience pleasant or frustrating?
+* Does napari "seem fast"?

 Both types of performance are important.
 No amount of slickness can make up for an application that is fundamentally too slow.
 And even a relatively fast